 - Lay paper towels on top of several cookie/baking racks and place in a baking sheet.

-- Lay the tomato slices on the paper towels, generously sprinkling each slice with 1 - 2 tsp. of salt.
+- Lay the tomato slices on the paper towels, generously sprinkling each layer of sliced tomatoes with approximately 1 - 2 tsp. of salt (on each layer).

 - Allow the salted tomatoes to sit and sweat for 30 minutes.

 - Shake the liquid from the tomatoes and pat dry with clean paper towels.

 - Heat a deep heavy pan half-way full of canola or vegetable oil, on the highest setting.

 - In a medium sized, shallow baking dish, mix the buttermilk, chili sauce and garlic powder together